 (Image Credit: Contemporist)

-Make It Green: While real brick veneers are already considered sustainable since they are made from natural materials and have a long lifespan.
+Make It Green: Real brick veneers are already considered sustainable since they are made from natural materials and have a long lifespan.
 But you can make your brick veneer siding even greener by sourcing veneers made from reclaimed brick.
 Which is also an amazing way to add historical character to your home!

 Engineered Wood